Paris in the interwar period: Les années folles

 Despite the hardships, Paris resumed its place as the capital of the arts during what became known as les années folles, or "the crazy years."
-The center of artistic ferment moved from Montmartre to the neighborhood of Montparnasse, around the intersection of Boulevard Raspail, to the cafés Le Jockey, Le Dôme, La Rotonde, and after 1927, La Coupole.
+The center of artistic ferment moved from Montmartre to the neighbourhood of Montparnasse, around the intersection of Boulevard Raspail, to the cafés Le Jockey, Le Dôme, La Rotonde, and after 1927, La Coupole.
 The writers Ernest Hemingway, W. B. Yeats, and Ezra Pound came to Paris to take part in the fête.
 New artistic movements, including dadaism, surrealism, cubism and futurism flourished in Paris.
 It was the home and studio of Pablo Picasso, Hans Arp, Max Ernst, Amedeo Modigliani, Marcel Duchamp, Maurice Utrillo, Alexander Calder, Kees van Dongen, and Alberto Giacometti.
 Paris also welcomed new music and new composers, including Erik Satie, Maurice Ravel and Igor Stravinsky.
 George Gershwin came to Paris in 1928 and stayed at the Majestic Hotel, where he composed An American in Paris, capturing the sound of the horns of the Paris taxis as they circled the Place de l'Étoile.